flouthoc/ubuntupaste/README.md

   4. You can add your own new features

 ###Bugs
-I was lazy so could could be quite sloopy , so if you find out any bug <b>Just create an Issue</b>.
+I was lazy so code could be quite sloopy , so if you find out any bug <b>Just create an Issue</b>.

-#####If you feel that plugin is good you can <b>Star</b> it so that i can put a debian package on my PPA for users to Direclty Install and use this thing
+#####If you feel that plugin is good you can <b>Star</b> it so that i can put a debian package on my PPA for users to Direclty Install and use this thing.

 ##Reference
 This code uses a function to encode request before performing HTTP POST , function is <b>url_encode</b> which is written by <b> Fred </b> here (http://www.geekhideout.com/urlcode.shtml)